cwijayasundara/micro-service-int-tests/README.md

 In your consumer test, that connect to the stub server through hte Feign client you need to place the below:

     @AutoConfigureStubRunner(ids = "com.cham.twitterprovider.code:twitter-provider:+:stubs:6565", workOffline = true)

+##  Disabling Eureka in integration tests

+Spring Boot, Spring Cloud (with Netflix OSS) projects normally have Eureka integrated.
+For integration tests you can disable Eureka look ups as below.

+in test/resources/applicaiton.yaml place the below.

+eureka:
+  client:
+    enabled: false